 Fort Collins Bicycle Accident Lawyers

 Bicycle accidents caused by negligent motor vehicle drivers often take lives.
-Those bicyclists who survive a collision with another vehicle typically suffer serious permanent—and all too often fatal—injuries.
+Those bicyclists who survive a collision with another vehicle typically suffer serious permanent injuries.
 When a motor vehicle strikes a bicycle, even at a slow rate of speed, the bicyclist is protected only by a helmet from deadly impacts with other vehicles and the pavement.
 The consequences commonly include paralysis, bone fractures, traumatic brain injuries (TBIs), and death.

 No matter how careful a bicyclist is, accidents occur when drivers fail to pay attention and either do not see or fail to yield to a bicyclist, even though the cyclist had the right of way.
 When that happens, the injured bicyclist has the legal right to recover monetary damages from the negligent motor vehicle driver at fault for the accident.